darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 ### Loader routines

-Module we first try to locate file containing code for our module 'dependency'.
+Module we first try to locate the file containing your code 'dependency' module.

-A load function is called with 3 parameters
+Load function is called with 3 parameters
 * request : here 'dependency'
 * parent: null if root module
 * isMain: main root file

-A load function does all this stuff for us.
+Here my comments about it:

 ```javascript
 Module._load = function(request, parent, isMain) {